elasticspoon/personal_site/_posts/2025/04/10/2025-04-10-Playwright.md

 +fill_in("Time", with: "20:00")
 ```

-### It does not find text that is present in disabled fields
+### Playwright will not find text in disabled fields

 In selenium specs `have_text` will match text that is present in
 fields that are disabled, Playwright will not.